KeplerGO/kepler-science-tutorials/README.rst

 Documentation
 -------------

-You can read the documentation here_!
+You can read the documentation here_

 .. _here: https://keplergo.github.io/kepler-science-tutorials/